AngelProtocolFinance/ap-documentation/src/functional/getting-started/using-your-ast.md

 ### Withdrawal

-Withdrawals from your AST Liqiud balance can be done at any time, pending a confirmation vote from your AST multisig's managing wallets.
+Withdrawals from your AST Liquid balance can be done at any time, pending a confirmation vote from your AST multisig's managing wallets.
 Simply select the currency & account you’d like to withdraw from, then choose the destination network & wallet.

 > The ability to withdraw directly to your bank account is being added soon!